KSP-KOS/KOS/doc/source/structures/vessels/engine.rst

     :type: :ref:`scalar <scalar>`

     If RealFuels is installed, returns the fuel stability of this engine as a value between 0 and 1 (where 1 is fullly stable), otherwise returns 1.
-    Engines that don't require ullage will always return 1, unelss they are pressure fed and the feed pressure is too low.
+    Engines that don't require ullage will always return 1, unless they are pressure fed and the feed pressure is too low.

 .. attribute:: Engine:PRESSUREFED`